Almost positive links are strongly quasipositive: Canonical quasipositive surfaces

 Then for some $i \in \{0,1\}$ there exists a path $P_{i,i+1}$ from $v_i$ to $v_{i+1}$ and a path $P_{i+2, i+3}$ from $v_{i+2}$ to $v_{i+3}$ such that

 \end{lemma}

 \begin{proof} Consider the subgraph $H$ of $\Gamma(D)$

 The vertices in $H$ of odd degree are exactly the vertices $v_i$ for $i \in \Z / 4$.
 Let $\widetilde{H}$ be the subgraph of $H$ obtained by removing those connected components of $H$ not containing any of the vertices $v_i$.
 Again the vertices of $\widetilde{H}$ of odd degree are exactly the vertices $v_i$.
 Therefore $\widetilde{H}$ is either connected or has exactly two components each containing two of the vertices $P_i$.
-For topological reasons, it cannot be the case that there are two components of which one contains $v_0$ and $v_2$ and while the other contains $v_1$ and $v_3$.
+Any path connecting $v_0$ and $v_2$ must intersect any path connecting $v_1$ and $v_3$.
+Hence, it cannot be the case that there are two components of which one contains $v_0$ and $v_2$ and while the other contains $v_1$ and $v_3$.
 Therefore $v_0$ is in the same component as $v_1$ or as $v_3$.
 Let us assume the former for now.

 Let $Q$ be a path in $\widetilde{H}$ connecting $v_0$ to $v_1$.
 Note that $Q$ is a subgraph of $H$ and so, by construction, each edge of $Q$ occurs either in $P_{02}$ or in $P_{13}$ but not in both.
 Therefore we have